mantidproject/mantid/docs/source/release/v6.3.0/mantidworkbench.rst

 - The peak actions combobox is updated when an overlain peak table is deleted.
 - Users are now able to export x/y cuts and 2D slices from the region of interest tool for ``MDHisto`` workspaces.
 - Transposing data (i.e. swapping x and y axes) of ``2D MD`` workspace, now works without error.
+- Fixed issues with the colorbar autoscale not updating correctly on zoom.

 :ref:`Release 6.3.0 <v6.3.0>`